Proofread Anywhere Reviews

 Caitlin Pyle started proofreading for court reporters fresh outta college.
 Three years later, it was her full-time gig.

-In 2014, she launched Proofread Anywhere to teach others how to build a proofreading business.
+In 2014, she launched Proofread Anywhere to teach others how to build a successful proofreading business.

 She scaled the living hell out of it for nine years before exiting for $4.49 million.
 Now she lives in a van and sells coaching at SelfTransformation.com.